Separett Composting Toilet Frequently Asked Questions

-Can I change the side of the Urine Outlet on the Villa toilet?
+Can I change the side of the Urine Outlet on the Separett Villa toilet?

-The urine drain on the Viilla model is set to the left rear side and exits approx 7 inches off of floor height.
-The casing for the toilet is designed that the urine tube could be changes from a left to right exit.
+The urine drain on the Viilla model is set to the left rear side and exits approx. 7 inches off the floor.
+The casing for the toilet is designed so that the urine tube could be changed from a left to right exit.
 We do not recommend that homeowners attempt to convert the urine tube as the releasing the tube from the housing is difficult and leads to frequent breakage of the tube.
-If your installation definitely requires a change in the urine tube, please contact us directly prior to attempting the change.
+If your installation requires a change in the urine tube, please contact us directly prior to attempting the change.

 Does the urine waste freeze in the winter?

 Not under normal circumstances.
 Urine freezes at about -5ºC (23ºF).
 Ensure that the urine waste pipe has a drop along its entire length and use at least 50 mm (2") pipe outdoors.
 It may also be a good idea to insulate the piping sections that run outdoors.